TerenceThw/Cart253/newFrogFrogFrog/README.md

     -make the green go up by 127.5 each time cliking

-4) create object that is other the fly. (you eat it , you die)
+4) create object that is other the fly. (you eat it , you die) -create a random number picker that pick number between 0-2. each number lead to different object, which 2 will lead to an object and the rest will lead to fly

-5) a new game over situation (YOU EAT WHAT YOU ARE NOT SUPPOSED TO EAT  )
+5) a new game over situation (YOU EAT WHAT YOU ARE NOT SUPPOSED TO EAT  ) -create a boolean if player eat the object, then it will lead to the gameover message.

+6) a restart game function
+    -create a buttom for start the game.
+The bottom will appear when the gamm over message pop out!

 ## Credits